-The Hearing Officer's recommendation may be to:
+The City Manager's decision may be to:

-- 1. Uphold the infractions as stated on the Disciplinary Action Appeal form and either sustain or modify, either increase or decrease the level of disciplinary action; - 2.
+- 1. Uphold the infractions as stated on the Disciplinary Action Appeal form and either sustain or modify, either increase or decrease the level of disciplinary action. - 2.
 Overturn the disciplinary action entirely, that could lead to harsher disciplinary action, up to, and including termination. - 3.
 Overturn the disciplinary action and remand the action to the Department to evaluate possible infractions and disciplinary action.
-The Department should contact the Human Resources Director for steps to reissue the action.
+The Department should contact the Chief People Officer for steps to reissue the action.

-8. Grievances
+7. Grievances